 Remove sensitive content

-Remove Sensitive Content action in CodeTwo Exchange Rules PRO is used to automatically filter confidential data and sensitive content in messages, using the phrases defined within the program's dictionary.
+The Remove sensitive content action in CodeTwo Exchange Rules Pro is used to automatically filter confidential data and sensitive content in messages, using the phrases defined within the program's dictionary.

 Each phrase used in the dictionary has its own score.
 On the other hand, each dictionary (collection of phrases) has a required cumulative score.
-Once the action is configured, the program searches for the selected phrases in the content of the message and thereafter, compares score of all found phrases with the required cumulative score of corresponding dictionary.
+Once the action is configured, the program searches for selected phrases in the content of a message and then compares the score of all found phrases with the required cumulative score of a corresponding dictionary.
 Finally, if the cumulative score is reached then the action is triggered.

 |Fig. 1.
 The diagram showing how the Remove Sensitive Content action is processed by the program.|